 Benefits are recognized when an authorized written request is received from a Trust member.
-No benefits have been paid out of the Trust through June 30, 2018.
 Current benefits are being paid directly from the individual member employers.
+Withdrawals made for benefit payments to participating employers amounted to \$2,991 for the year ended June 30, 2019.